 643. Logic of Information Processing.
 (2-6).
 Credit 4.
-I, II
+I, II, S

-Principles and application of digital computers to problems of data reduction, information retrieval, and large scale commercial data processing problems.
+Study of application of digital computers to problems other than those defined by a series of explicit mathematical equations.
+Emphasis on programming of data processing problems.
 Prerequisite: I.En.
-641.
+458.

 644. Information Processing Systems.
 (2-3).
 Credit 3.
-II
+I